DEAL Student Loan

 Repaying the student loan you cosigned

 Repayment of the loan you cosigned begins six months after the borrower graduates, leaves college or starts attending less than half-time.
-Consider signing up for monthly or quarterly automatic payments while you are in college.
+Consider signing up for monthly or quarterly automatic payments while the borrower is in college.
 Even if the payments are small, this can reduce the total amount you will need to pay over the life of the loan.

-- Loans that become 15 days delinquent will be assessed a late fee not to exceed six percent of the unpaid portion of the installment or a maximum of $5.
+• Loans that become 15 days delinquent will be assessed a late fee not to exceed 6% of the unpaid portion of the installment or a maximum of $5.00.

 If you are having difficulty repaying the loan you cosigned, contact us immediately.
 We can help review your current situation and discuss the options available.